eloquent/phony/doc/index.md

 considered "complete" until the generator has been completely consumed via iteration.

-Similarly, when [traversable spies] are in use, a call that returns a traversable will not be considered "complete" until the traversable has been completely consumed via iteration.
+Similarly, when [iterable spies] are in use, a call that returns an iterable will not be considered "complete" until the iterable has been completely consumed via iteration.

-To ignore traversable events, and simply verify that a call has returned a value *or* thrown an exception, use [`responded()`](#call.responded):
+To ignore iterable events, and simply verify that a call has returned a value *or* thrown an exception, use [`responded()`](#call.responded):

 ```php